Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Methods

 \subsection{Details of ground-state calculations}

 The electronic structure calculations were performed using the \textsc{Quantum ESPRESSO} package~\cite{Giannozzi2009,giannozzi2020}.
 Pseudopotentials were taken from the Standard Solid-State Pseudopotentials (SSSP) library, using the PBEsol Efficiency set (v1.3.0)~\cite{prandini2018} and the kinetic-energy cutoffs recommended by the authors for each element.
 Brillouin-zone integration was carried out on an $8 \times 8 \times 8$ Monkhorst--Pack $k$-point mesh in the irreducible Brillouin zone.
-Hybrid-functional calculations were performed using the HSE06~\cite{Heyd2003a} hybrid functional with exact-exchange fraction $\alpha=0.25$, based on the same structural model and $\vb{k}$-point mesh.
+Hybrid-functional calculations used the HSE06 screened-exchange form~\cite{Heyd2003a} with exact-exchange fraction $\alpha=0.25$, applied on top of the same PBEsol-based setup, including the same pseudopotentials, structural model, and $\vb{k}$-point mesh.
+Thus, the fitted parameters map the Hamiltonian difference between the semilocal PBEsol calculation and the corresponding screened-hybrid reference.
 The auxiliary $\vb{q}$-point grid used to evaluate the Fock exchange was set to $2 \times 2 \times 2$ for MgO, $4 \times 4 \times 4$ for NiO, and $2 \times 1 \times 4$ for V$_2$O$_5$.
+The reported hybrid-functional gaps and the corresponding mapped $U$ and $V$ values should therefore be interpreted as results for this specified computational setup.
+Improving the convergence of the underlying hybrid-functional reference, for example by using denser Fock $\vb{q}$-point grids or different pseudopotentials, may change the numerical values of the extracted parameters but does not change the mapping procedure itself.
+The crystal structures used in the calculations are described in the Supplemental Material.